Miccighel/Readersourcing-2.0-RS_Server/postman/README.md

 fictitious data and covers authentication, publication lookup, rating creation, validation, and request limits.
 Collection scripts report missing variables before a request is sent and check the essential form of these API responses.

+Operations that regenerate an annotated publication or change the reader's subscription preference use `POST`.
+The unsubscribe link included in rating emails opens a confirmation page; the preference changes only when the authenticated reader submits that form.

 ## Publishing an update

 Update the existing Postman collection through the Postman API instead of importing another copy.
 Create an API key in